prodgang/bookofprimes/_sources/words/prod/latt.md

 [source](https://en.wikipedia.org/wiki/Map_of_lattices)
 ```

 Almost immediately, I realized I had accidentally discovered a distributive lattice.
 A week later, I had proven it.
-After a few more months, I finally worked out how to produce Boolean algebras.
+The next week, I looked into connections with [lattice based cryptography](https://en.wikipedia.org/wiki/Lattice-based_cryptography).
+Turns out to be a completely different lattice and massive waste of time.
+Just goes to show that not only do mathematicians suck at naming things, they can't even do it uniquely.
+Anyway, after a few more months, I finally worked out how to produce Boolean algebras.
 The following sections detail this journey but with hindsight's gift of clarity.

 (sections:lattice:poset)=
 ## Poset